agx/phosh/.gitlab/issue_templates/bug.md

 ## What is the expected behaviour?

+# Context

+  Please describe your setup, or write additional information relevant to this bug.
+  Here, you can also write why this is actually a bug, if that might not be immediately clear to the reader.

 # Which version did you encounter the bug in?

  - [ ] I Compiled it myself.
 If you compiled phosh from source please provide the